 United Biscuits was the largest biscuit manufacturing company in Europe by 1969.

-Hector Laing became company chairman in 1972.
-That year, United Biscuits took over the biscuit interests of Cavenham, which included Carr’s of Carlisle and Wright’s of South Shields for £4 million in cash.
+Hector Laing was appointed company chairman from 1972.
+That year, United Biscuits took over the biscuit interests of Cavenham, which included Carr’s of Carlisle and Wright’s of South Shields, for £4 million in cash.

-The South Shields factory was closed in 1973 with the loss of 823 jobs.
+The South Shields factory was closed with the loss of 823 jobs in 1973.

 A total of four factories and four offices were closed in the early 1970s in a spate of rationalisation.
 The McVitie, Crawford and Macfarlane sales teams were merged in the early 1970s.

 United Biscuits acquired Keebler, the second largest biscuit manufacturer in the United States, for £23 million ($55 million) in 1974.

 United Biscuits employed 36,000 people in 1976.
 Its products were sold in 92 countries.
 The company controlled 41.6 percent of the British biscuit market, and boasted eight out of the ten highest selling products.

-Not every venture was a success however, and United Biscuits was prepared to admit defeat when appropriate; in 1977 the company withdrew from the packaged cakes market.
+Not every venture was a success however, and United Biscuits was prepared to admit defeat when appropriate; the company withdrew from the packaged cakes market in 1977.

-By 1978 United Biscuits sold 75 million biscuits every day.
+United Biscuits sold 75 million biscuits every day by 1978.

-In 1980 it was announced that the former Macfarlane Lang factory at Osterley, West London would be closed with the loss of 2,000 jobs.
+The former Macfarlane Lang factory at Osterley, West London, was closed with the loss of 2,000 jobs in 1980.